landonb/hamster-briefs/README.rst

-Export last week's (last sprint's) entries as input to ``transform-brief.py``, which lets you aggregate facts by activity, tags, and day, to be submitted automatically to a timesheet service, like Atlassian's JIRA's Tempo.
+Export last week's (last sprint's) entries as input to ``transform-brief.py``, which lets you aggregate facts by activity, tags, and day, to be submitted automatically to a time sheet service, like Atlassian JIRA Tempo.

 .. code-block:: bash